 In the present study, other-blame was scored using a 3-point scale.
-After recoding during data analysis, a score of 1 was given if the participant blamed no one or themselves; a score of 2 was given if the participant blamed both themselves and an outside factor, and a score of 3 was given if the participant only blamed the situation or another person.
+After recoding during data analysis, a score of 1 was given if the participant blamed no one or themselves; a score of 2 was given if the participant blamed both themselves and an outside factor; and a score of 3 was given if the participant only blamed the situation or another person.
 Perhaps other-blame could be more clearly measured if it was not confounded with self-blame.
-Each item response could be scored on two dimensions: the extent of self blame (0 = none, 1 = partially blamed self, 2 = completely blamed self) and other-blame (0 = none, 1 = partially blamed other, and 2 = completely blamed other).
-Future research should also examine alternative methods of assessing other blame, a careful examination of previous research.
+Each item response could be scored on two dimensions: the extent of self blame (0 = none, 1 = partially blamed self, 2 = completely blamed self) and other-blame (0 = none, 1 = partially blamed self, 2 = completely blamed self) and other-blame (0 = none, 1 = partially blamed other).
+Future research should also examine alternative methods of assessing other blame, by a careful examination of previous research.
 Whatever scoring method is used, future research should assess the inter-rater reliability of the revised scale.

-Future research is needed to clarify the reliationship between other-blame and Emotional ruture research is needed to cianty the relationship between observations and Emotional Intelligence.
-First, the other-biame scoring key should be revised to ensure greater agreement between raters.
+Future research is needed to clarify the relationship between other-blame and Emotional Intelligence.
+First, the other-blame scoring key should be revised to ensure greater agreement between raters.
 Second, future research should test the hypothesis that an external locus of control for emotional events moderates the relationship between managing emotions and other-blame.
 This could be done by developing a scale to assess whether a person has an internal or external locus of control for emotional events.
 A moderation analysis could then be undertaken to determine if this new variable moderates the relationship between other-blame and Emotional Intelligence.
 Finally, future research should use a much larger sample.
 In this study, only 34 participants were used.
 This may have reduced that statistical power of the study.
-Future research involving a moderation analysis will require a much larger sample.
+Future research involving a moderation analysis will require a much larger sample size.